walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/README.md

 }
 ```

-The current handover intentionally preserves the variant values that passed locally, including `wallet_initiated` and `pre-authorized_code`.
-Do not change them to alternate conformance-suite enum spellings without re-running the same issuer2 test plan.

 Do not include local runtime artifacts such as `mongo/` or a locally mutated `conformance-truststore.jks` in a clean handover commit.

 ## VCI Issuer Variant Matrix